Neil Strauss

-Neil Darrow Strauss, also known by the pen names Style and Chris Powles, is an American author, journalist and ghostwriter.
-He is best known for his book The Game: Penetrating the Secret Society of Pickup Artists, in which he describes his experiences in the seduction community in an effort to become a "pick-up artist."
+Neil Darrow Strauss (born March 9, 1969) also known by the pen names Style and Chris Powles, is an American author and journalist.
+His book The Game: Penetrating the Secret Society of Pickup Artists, describes his experiences in the seduction community in an effort to become a "pickup artist".
 He is a contributing editor at Rolling Stone and also wrote regularly for The New York Times.

 Early life and education

-After graduating from high school at the Latin School of Chicago in 1987, Strauss attended Vassar College, then transferred to and subsequently graduated in Psychology from Columbia University in 1991.
+Neil Darrow Strauss was born in Chicago, Illinois, on March 9, 1969.
+After graduating from high school at the Latin School of Chicago in 1987, Strauss attended Vassar College, then transferred to and subsequently graduated in psychology from Columbia University in 1991.
 While in school he began his career writing for Ear, an avant-garde magazine, and editing his first book, Radiotext(e), an anthology of radio-related writings for the postmodern publisher Semiotext(e).
 He moved on to The Village Voice, where, prior to becoming a reporter and critic, he took on tasks ranging from copyediting to fact-checking to writing copy.

+Strauss has been identified as Jewish by The Jewish Journal.
+When asked about his ethnic background in an interview, Strauss simply stated that "my parents are very secretive".